4

 Day 1

-Pick up from your hotel in Guatemala City in the morning to travel to Cobán.
-During the journey, we will stop at the Quetzal Refuge to try to spot the national bird of Guatemala and to enjoy the cloud forest and its biodiversity.
-After the visit, accommodation will be provided in Cobán for two nights, followed by a free afternoon to explore local sites.
+We will pick you up from your hotel in Guatemala City and travel to Cobán.
+On the way, we will visit the Quetzal Refuge to try to spot the national bird of Guatemala.
+Following the visit, we will take you to your accommodation in Cobán for two nights.
+You will have the afternoon free to explore local sites such as El Calvario church, the Cathedral, and La Paz Park.

 Day 2

-After breakfast, we will depart in a 4x4 for Semuc Champey, arriving after a 2-hour drive.
-A hike will be conducted through the Tropical Forest of Semuc Champey, including a viewpoint overlooking the Cahabón River and natural pools, where a swim is allowed.
-A picnic lunch will be provided, followed by exploration of the Lanquín caves.
-Return to the hotel in Cobán for the night.
+After breakfast, we will travel by 4x4 to Semuc Champey, arriving after a 2-hour drive.
+We will hike through the Tropical Forest of Semuc Champey to a viewpoint overlooking the Cahabón River and the natural pools.
+After this, we will have a picnic and explore the Lanquín caves.
+We will return to your hotel in Cobán for the night.

 Day 3